-- (f) Judicial Council and Circuit.
-"Judicial council" and "circuit," where appropriate, 1 2 include any courts designated in 28 U.S.C. § 363.
-3 Magistrate Judge.
-"Magistrate judge," where appropriate, includes a special (g) master appointed by the Court of Federal Claims under 42 U.S.C. § 300aa-12(c).
-4 5 Misconduct.
-Cognizable misconduct: (h) 6 (1) is conduct prejudicial to the effective and expeditious administration of the 7 business of the courts.
-Misconduct includes, but is not limited to: 8 using the judge's office to obtain special treatment for friends or (A) 9 10 accepting bribes, gifts, or other personal favors related to the judicial (B) 11 12 having improper discussions with parties or counsel for one side in a (C) 13 14 (D) treating litigants or attorneys in a demonstrably egregious and hostile 15 manner; 16 (E) engaging in partisan political activity or making inappropriately partisan statements; 17 soliciting funds for organizations; or 18 (F) 19 violating other specific, mandatory standards of judicial conduct, (G) such as those pertaining to restrictions on outside income and 20 21 requirements for financial disclosure.
-22 (2) 23 24 25 - is conduct occurring outside the performance of official duties if the conduct might have a prejudicial effect on the administration of the business of the courts, including a substantial and widespread lowering of public confidence in the courts among reasonable people. - does not include: (3)

-- an allegation that is directly related to the merits of a decision or (A) procedural ruling.
-An allegation that calls into question the correctness of a judge's ruling, including a failure to recuse, without more, is merits-related.
-If the decision or ruling is alleged to be the result of an improper motive, e.g., a bribe, ex parte contact, racial or ethnic bias, or improper conduct in rendering a decision or ruling, such as personally derogatory remarks irrelevant to the issues, the complaint is not cognizable to the extent that it attacks the merits. - an allegation about delay in rendering a decision or ruling, unless the (B) allegation concerns an improper motive in delaying a particular decision or habitual delay in a significant number of unrelated cases. - Subject Judge.
-"Subject judge" means any judge described in Rule 4 who is the (i) subject of a complaint.
+- (1) is conduct prejudicial to the effective and expeditious administration of the business of the courts.
+Misconduct includes, but is not limited to: - (A) using the judge's office to obtain special treatment for friends or relatives; - (B) accepting bribes, gifts, or other personal favors related to the judicial office; - (C) having improper discussions with parties or counsel for one side in a case; - (D) treating litigants or attorneys in a demonstrably egregious and hostile manner; - (E) engaging in partisan political activity or making inappropriately partisan statements; - (F) soliciting funds for organizations; or - (G) violating other specific, mandatory standards of judicial conduct, such as those pertaining to restrictions on outside income and requirements for financial disclosure. - (2) is conduct occurring outside the performance of official duties if the conduct might have a prejudicial effect on the administration of the business of the courts, including a substantial and widespread lowering of public confidence in the courts among reasonable people. - (3) does not include: - (A) an allegation that is directly related to the merits of a decision or procedural ruling.
+An allegation that calls into question the correctness of a judge's ruling, including a failure to recuse, without more, is meritsrelated.
+If the decision or ruling is alleged to be the result of an improper motive, e.g., a bribe, ex parte contact, racial or ethnic bias, or improper conduct in rendering a decision or ruling, such as personally derogatory remarks irrelevant to the issues, the complaint is not cognizable to the extent that it attacks the merits. - (B) an allegation about delay in rendering a decision or ruling, unless the allegation concerns an improper motive in delaying a particular decision or habitual delay in a significant number of unrelated cases. - (i) Subject Judge.
+"Subject judge" means any judge described in Rule 4 who is the subject of a complaint.